RichardBradley/liquibase.github.com/v3_upgrade.md

 **Database.escape * Name(schema, tableName)**

-In 3.0, we now support "catalogs" in addition to "schemas" and so all the escape*Name methods such as escapeTableName, escapeColumnName etc. take an additional catalog parameter now.
+In 3.0, we now support "catalogs" in addition to "schemas" and so all the escapeTYPEName methods such as escapeTableName, escapeColumnName etc. take an additional catalog parameter now.

 **AbstractChange constructor**